microsoft/azure-health-data-services-workshop/README.md

     + Challenge-03 - Ingest to FHIR
     + Challenge-04 - Query and Search FHIR

-+ In the second part of the hack (Challenges 05-10), you'll get exposure to real-world applications through hands-on activities in a variety of topic areas.
++ In the second part of the workshop (Challenges 05-10), you'll get exposure to real-world applications through hands-on activities in a variety of topic areas.

     + Challenge-05 - Export and Anonymize Data
     + Challenge-06 - Research Azure Data Analytics